Srilekha608/assignment2-Janagam/README.md

 # Motivational Quotes

-> The secret of getting ahead is getting started.
+> "The secret of getting ahead is getting started." -*Srilekha Janagam*

-> Opportunities don’t happen, you create them.
+> "Opportunities don’t happen, you create them." -*Chris tim*